Industrial Light & Magic: Notable employees and clients

 Photoshop was first used at Industrial Light & Magic as an image-processing program.
 Photoshop was created by ILM Visual Effects Supervisor John Knoll and his brother Thomas as a summer project.
 It was used on The Abyss.
 The Knoll brothers sold the program to Adobe in 1989.
 Thomas Knoll continues to work on Photoshop at Adobe and is featured in the billing on the Photoshop splash screen.
 John Knoll continues to be ILM's top visual effects supervisor, and was one of the executive producers and writers of Rogue One: A Star Wars Story.

 In addition to their work for George Lucas, ILM also collaborates with Steven Spielberg on many films that he directs and produces.
-Dennis Muren has acted as Computer Animation Supervisor on many of these films.
+Dennis Muren has acted as Computer Animation Supervisor (although he had no personal experience as an animator) on many of these films.
 For Jurassic Park in 1993, ILM used the program Viewpaint, which allowed the visual effects artists to paint color and texture directly onto the surface of the computer models.
-Former ILM CG Animator Steve "Spaz" Williams said that it took nearly a year for the shots that involved computer-generated dinosaurs to be completed.
+Former ILM CG Animator Steve "Spaz" Williams, who was personally responsible for building and animating the first digital dinosaur (a Tyrannosaurus) ever put to film, said that it took nearly a year for the shots that involved computer-generated dinosaurs to be completed.
 The film is noted for its groundbreaking use of computer-generated imagery, and is regarded as a landmark for visual effects.
 The company also works on more subtle special effects—such as widening streets, digitally adding more extras to a shot, and inserting the film's actors into preexisting footage—in films such as in Forrest Gump in 1994.

+American rock band KISS worked with ILM to create their digital avatars, which first debuted on December 2nd 2023.

 Adam Savage, Grant Imahara and Tory Belleci of MythBusters fame have all worked at ILM.

 ILM is also famous for their commercial work.
 Their clients include Energizer, and Oldsmobile.
 They also animated Yoda for a series of 2012 commercials for Vodafone, which were broadcast in the UK.

 Actor Masi Oka worked on several major ILM productions as a programmer, including Revenge of the Sith, before joining the cast of the NBC show Heroes as Hiro Nakamura.

 American film director David Fincher worked at ILM for four years in the early 1980s.

-Film director Joe Johnston was a Visual effects artist and an Art Director.
+Film director Joe Johnston was a visual effects artist and an Art Director.

 Film director Mark A.Z.
-Dippé was a Visual Effects animator who directed Spawn which was released in 1997.
+Dippé was a visual effects supervisor who directed Spawn which was released in 1997.

 Sound editor and film producer James "Jim" Nelson served as an associate producer of the original Star Wars and helped build Industrial Light & Magic alongside George Lucas, overseeing the company's administration and management.

+Lucasfilm co-president Lynwen Brennan joined ILM in 1999, eventually becoming its president in 2009.